cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ## Step 2 - Inspecting the train dataset

-### Loading the train dataset and checking class representations

 In this section we will inspect the train dataset using Weka.
 The goals are to have a general understanding of the datset and to check if there are problems with that could affect training and evaluation.